 Camping is an excellent way that allows you to breathe fresh air outside your normal place of stay.
 You can camp by yourself or make it more enjoyable by doing it with either friends or family.
-Places such as national parks, backcountry, your backyard, and private campgrounds are excellent places where you can camp.
+Places such as national parks, back-country, your backyard, and private campgrounds are excellent places where you can camp.
 While the place you choose to camp may have some essential camping gear and tools, it is important to ensure that your camping is not inconvenienced by lack of any necessity.
+Also: Must-Have Hiking Essentials for Beginners

 Most campsites will have picnic tables, parking space, tent spots, running water, and shared bathrooms.
 This means that you are required to carry anything extra that you might need so that you can make your campsite comfortable and convenient.